How To: Easy Homemade Pizza Crust

 What’s type 00 flour? you might wonder.
 It’s a hard durum wheat finely ground and specially sifted to be superfine and powder-like.
 This is what gives authentic pizzeria-style pizza its flair.
 The fine grind and ideal gluten content of this superior flour is just why its key.
 From thinner crispy crusts to thicker, chewier crusts —all with that signature fresh-bread flavor.

-Shop: Pizza Dough Kit
+Pizza Dough Kit How-To

 1) Pour flour and yeast packet contents into a large mixing bowl.